microsoft/vscode-dev-containers/CONTRIBUTING.md

 As a result, this repository is only used for community definitions that have not been migrated elsewhere by their owners.
 If you are a community owner and want us to remove an existing definition here, feel free to submit a PR to do so!

-For new Templates/Features, you can now self-publish and optionally make them visibile in-tool by following the steps one of the quick start repositories: [Templates quick start](https://github.com/devcontainers/template-starter), [Features quick start](https://github.com/devcontainers/feature-starter).
+For new Templates/Features, you can now self-publish and optionally make them visible in-tool by following the steps one of the quick start repositories: [Templates quick start](https://github.com/devcontainers/template-starter), [Features quick start](https://github.com/devcontainers/feature-starter).
 No need to submit a PR here anymore.

 You can also: